tenorwill/awsmfa/README.md

 <hr>

 ## Summary
 This is a simple program that generates a session token for an AWS IAM user or assumes a role based on profiles.
 It differs from other similar programs in that it asks for input as you go.
+Once the token is generated, it's copied to the credentials file using the ini Go package.

 ## Compatibility
 Works on Windows!
 Thanks to `https://github.com/fatih/color`, coloring is easy to use and works perfectly in Windows, MacOS and Linux